• Results (2,832)

 View Item Record

 Rectangular, ceremonial skirt, or apron.
-The main body of the piece is made of black cotton textile which is bordered on the right-hand side with a narrow multicoloured, patterned stripe.
-Small floral-like motifs made of cowrie shells are spaced across the width of the apron.
+The main body of the piece is made of black cotton textile which is bordered at the top with a yellow horizontal stripe and on each side with a narrow, geometrically patterned stripe.
 The lower third of the garment consists of a finely-woven, horizontally striped, multicoloured textile, with many woven geometric motifs.
-Many long strands of dark red glass and metallic cylindrical beads, interspersed with white seeds, are attached just above this patterned textile and hang freely to the bottom of the garment.
+A horizontal row of closely-spaced pairs of plastic buttons is affixed to the apron just above this patterned textile and extends almost all the way across the width of the garment.
+Many long (38 cm) strands of dark red glass and metallic cylindrical beads, interspersed with white seeds, are attached in pairs below this row of buttons and hang freely to the bottom of the garment.
 Each strand of beads is finished with a tuft of wool, resembling a small tassel.

 Culture